UniqueUpToPermutation/OperatorShifting/README.md

 To update the configuration, please see config.json, make sure that config.json is in the same directory as your binary.
 The application will load all of its configuration from the config.json. cmake will copy the config.json to the output directory by default.

-We provide four examples of how operator augmentation may be used to improve accuracy when solving noisy elliptic systems, and one example for solving noisy general linear systems.
+We provide four examples of how operator shifting may be used to improve accuracy when solving noisy elliptic systems, and one example for solving noisy general linear systems.
 These testbeds are:

 * **GridLaplacian1D**: (Elliptic) A 1D grid Laplacian system corrupted by noise.
 The source for this testbed can be found in **tests/gridLaplacian1D**.
     * This testbed has the following configuration properties: